Footbodds Logo

 Upcoming fixtures with compelling storylines based on Sporting Braga's current position (#4), recent form, and what's at stake.

-Winter 2026 window: 1 incoming, 6 outgoing.
+Summer 2026 window: 1 incoming, 6 outgoing.
 Net seller this window.

 Incoming